MicrosoftDocs/win32/desktop-src/Msi/preventing-a-patch-from-requiring-access-to-the-original-installation-source.md

 ---
-Description: 'It is not possible to eliminate all circumstances under which the application of a patch may require access to the original installation source.' ms.assetid: 'f7028c55-e4a5-4596-af7a-728c9f4f367e'
+Description: It is not possible to eliminate all circumstances under which the application of a patch may require access to the original installation source. ms.assetid: f7028c55-e4a5-4596-af7a-728c9f4f367e
-title: Preventing a Patch from Requiring Access to the Original Installation Source
+title: Preventing a Patch from Requiring Access to the Original Installation Source ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Preventing a Patch from Requiring Access to the Original Installation Source